Vibeslop

 How do we position this around the job, not the feature?

-Launch messaging should speak to the job the customer is hiring for.
+Launch messaging speaks to the job the customer is hiring for.
 “We added dark mode” is a feature.
 “Work comfortably at night” is a job.
 Lead with the struggling moment (“Tired of squinting at bright screens?”), present the product as progress on their job, and use social proof from users who got the job done.
 Feature lists go in the changelog, not the announcement.

 • Lead with the struggling moment: “Tired of [old way]?”